Double Chin Liposuction

 The surgeon will advise that no food or drink be consumed after 24 hours prior to the operation and ask you to reduce your intake of alcohol and cigarettes up to 2 weeks before surgery as a precaution.
 The local anaesthetic used in the procedure will be administered via a needle, causing only minor discomfort.

 After a liposuction procedure the patient may experience light to moderate swelling or bruising which should be of a temporary nature.
 A compression garment will be provided as part of your aftercare package and should be worn to help apply a little pressure to the area, helping to speed up the recovery process and improve results.

-Patients may experience bruising and swelling for a couple of weeks following surgery and should avoid rigorous activity or sports for a few weeks after surgery to help aide the healing process.
+Patients may experience bruising and swelling for a couple of weeks following surgery.
+They should avoid rigorous activity or sports for a few weeks after surgery to help aide the healing process.

-Here, Mr David Floyd, Consultant Plastic Surgeon at the Royal Free Hospital, discusses whether scarring occurs as a result of liposuction treatment:
+Above, Mr David Floyd, Consultant Plastic Surgeon at the Royal Free Hospital, discusses whether scarring occurs as a result of liposuction treatment.